the-events-calendar/events-gutenberg/readme.md

 * Fix - Remove `multiday` to be set automatically in some situations
 * Fix - Keep the dashboard open if the calendar is advanced several months ahead
 * Fix - Render the selected month inside of the calendar instead of the current month
+* Fix - Standarize styles on Form fields and Colors on Dashboard
 * Tweak - Align edit button in Organizer and Venue block next to the title
 * Tweak - Set event links as last on default load for new event
 * Tweak - Fix Organizer and Venue block styles
 * Tweak - Update Delete icon for Organizer and Venue block
 * Tweak - Standardize the color of blue and dashboard background
+* Tweak - Add custom icon for custom blocks

 #### 0.2.2-alpha - 2018-06-15